benlau/sparkqml/README.md

 # SparkQML

 SparkQML is a utility that loads and displays QML document like the qmlscene from Qt SDK.
-However, it would also show the available states of the component and allow to change it on the fly.
+However, it could also show all the available states of the component and change to specific state with transition effect.
-It is useful to have a preview of transition effect between states.
+It is useful to preview the animation of a state and transition effect.

 Remarks:  The project is still in an early stage.
 The current version is proof-of-concept prototype.